 To ensure AML/CFT measures are conducted by all credit cooperatives, the National Central Society of Credit Cooperatives (NCSCC) informs its members of the published FATF Recommendations, amended list of parties subject to asset freezing (including those relating to the Taliban), amended reference cases of suspicious transactions etc., as appropriate.
-In addition, NCSCC holds information sessions (held in January 2020) on the importance of continuous customer management as part of support for the development of systems and also provides information including results of analyses and examples of STRs submitted in the industry, as well as research materials for the prevention of ML/TF.
+In addition, as support for highly enhanced system development for its members, the NCSCC has provided customer management policies and main points (referential examples) to its members (March 2021), amended various existing rules (referential examples) relevant to ML reflecting the amended content of FSA's Guidelines for AML/CFT, and FAQs on the Guidelines for AML/CFT, and held an explanatory meeting for its members.